 Our credit completion rate is a very important local metric that helps to monitor progress towards graduation.
 Credit completion has increased over the last two years.
-With additional supports in place, such as tutoring, our students were able to earn on average +15% more credits as compared to our baseline.
-Our Students with Disabilities earned a higher credit completion rate than the All group.
-English Language Learners, Low-income and Foster Youth student groups were just below the All group.
+With additional supports in place, such as tutoring, our students were able to earn on average +15% more credits as compared to our baseline for our All student group.
+Our students with disabilities earned a higher credit completion rate than the All group.
+English language learners, low-income and foster youth student groups were just below the All group.
 We plan to increase our success with our students by increasing such support as tutoring, especially for all seniors.